crass00/ComicStreamer/README.md

 # ComicStream: ToiletStreamer Edition

 ## Help wanted
 There is something missing... yes!

-Not mention the name, which could be better or changed... or the interface design...
+_Or you are a database wizard..._

+-  __MySQL support__ it drops the connection after some time :-/
+-  __MySQL support__ you can not delete commics... (good for static libs if not for the previous point)

-Are you a web magician and able to fix the build in html webcomicbooks reader...
+_... or are you a web magician and able to fix the build in html webcomicbooks reader..._

 - webp support
 - back arrow missing...
 - go back to navigation missing...
 - page chooser (slider and/or page number selection?)

-Or general web page
+_...Or general web page_
-- search result not limited to 10/20../100
-- css (text to big or to small :/
-- publisher with / in name not recognized in entity browser
-- Fix some gui stuff (redirect with restarting & resetting)
-- Remove showing null comics in table
-- Add link to entity browser in popup
+- Add link to result tables to the entity browser in popup
-- Add popup to table make the thumb open the comic instead of the comic!
-- Log should be automaticlly updated
 - secondary sort on table (e.g. date/year then issue)
-- setup redirect with first run
+- Fix setup stuff (redirect with restarting & resetting)

-Or you are a database wizard...

-- MySQL support (currently no changing files!)
-- Other databases backend support
-- Faster (or better database, __sqlalchemy wizard help needed!!!__)
-- New db features...
-- Very large dataset sqlite will bump into locked db file

 Please help!